NebulousLabs/Sia/Consensus.md

 output.

-The id of a contract is determined by marshalling all of the transaction fields except for the signatures and then appending the string "siacoin output" and the index of the output within the transaction, and then taking the hash.
+The id of a contract is determined by marshalling all of the transaction fields except for the signatures and then appending the byte array "scoinout" and the index of the output within the transaction, and then taking the hash.

 File Contracts
 --------------